 The controversy is far from over as three companies — Uber, Lyft and DoorDash — recently created a campaign committee with a $90-million contribution.
 Their intention is to present the issue to California voters in a 2020 ballot measure.

 Daniel Thompson is a civil litigation attorney practicing law in Temecula and Hemet, California.
 Davis & Wojcik APLC, a Southern California based law firm with offices located in Temecula and Hemet.
+He is also the author of Land of Liability: A Guide for California Employers.
 Mr. Thompson can be reached at (951) 652-9000.